They say nice guys finish last. Well, they at least get screwed over.

 That’s why I harp on it, it’s so important.
 A few weeks before that we had three of our young guys on the ice and a goal was scored against them.
 As soon as it happened all three of the young guys skated to the bench.
 Jackman and a couple other guys hopped on and lined up for the face off.
 Their thought was they got scored on, so I must have wanted them off.
 I made them get back out there.
 I made a point right then saying ‘If I want to change it, I’ll change it.’

 I never want to see a player change himself.
 Unless it was a lazy goal or something, when a goal is scored on you I want you to go right back out to center ice and line-up.
 Show our team and show the opponents you’re ready to battle.

 When that goal was scored by the Kings, all five our guys stayed out.
 I was impressed by that.
 Obviously, they got a goal on that next shift.
 But, that’s just a bonus.
 You want to have a strong shift after a goal is scored.
 You want to take the game back and we do talk about that.
 I was very proud of our guys at that moment.

-Here we go, we’ll start with some guys you coached early in your career and move forward from there…
+Let’s do some word association — we’ll start with a few guys you coached early in your career and move forward from there…

 Dallas Drake – tough

 Rick Tocchet – ultra, ultra competitor (he laughs)…how about ‘total package’

 Rob Blake – great person